kaikramer/keystore-explorer/README.md

 ./gradlew appbundler
 ```

-For the RPM package:
+For the RPM package (requires a Linux distribution with rpmbuild installed):
 ```sh
 ./gradlew buildRpm
 ```

-For the DEB package:
+For the DEB package (requires Ubuntu/Debian with debhelper installed):
 ```sh
 ./gradlew buildDeb
 ```